venerahm/hybrid-experimental-design/README.md

 - **outcome**: binary variable representing food tracking within 12 hours of microrandomization (1: food tracking occurred; 0: food tracking did not occur)
 - **prob**: probability of intervention with microrandomization (2/3: nonresponders; 0: responders)

-### sim_data_for_distal_responders_only.R
+### sim_data_for_distal_nonresponders_only.R

 This file contains simulated data for the distal analysis.
-It includes only responders.
+It includes only nonresponders.
 The variables included are detailed below:

 - **id**: participant id
 - **female**: binary sex (1: female; 0: male)